Study the Language of Public Health

 Epidemiology is a basic science of public health used to study disease and health patterns, and causes and effects within specific populations or communities.
 UVM’s 18-credit, online Certificate of Graduate Study in Epidemiology is a concise immersion into the field of epidemiology and quantitative population health science.

-This one-year, online program is a collaboration of the Larner College of Medicine, Continuing and Distance Education, and the UVM Graduate College.
+This one-year, online program is a collaboration of the The Robert Larner, M.D.
+College of Medicine at The University of Vermont, Continuing and Distance Education, and the UVM Graduate College.
 Graduate students and professionals can take this as a stand-alone program or as part of a master’s, MD, or PhD program.

 Leading the Way in Public Health Education